 - Friends of Elster Creek

-Protecting and improving the environment along Elster Creek and Elwood Canal.
+Protecting and improving the environment along Elster Creek, Elwood Canal and Elsternwick Park North.

 - Regular removal of litter from the Little Penguin colony on St Kilda Breakwater

 - Public education for school groups, visitors and other interested parties.

 - Submissions to the local and state government on development proposals which may impact the natural environment of the City of Port Phillip.

 Where required, projects are undertaken with the approval of and permits from the relevant government bodies such as Parks Victoria and the relevant State Department.

 Members receive regular emails and newsletters about Earthcare St Kilda activities.